SiEPIC/SiEPIC_testcreator/app/README.md

 * How to run the program
 ```
-import dreamcreator
+import siepic_testcreator
-from dreamcreator import sequencecreator as sc
+from siepic_testcreator import sequencecreator as sc
 sc.launch()
 ```